Chapter 7 Bankruptcy Attorney in Howell, New Jersey

 The Chapter 7 Trustee will gather and review documentation that is necessary to determine if your case was properly filed and if there are any assets that could be sold for the benefit of your creditors.
 You must cooperate with the efforts of the Chapter 7 Trustee and provide all requested documentation.
-Our Howell Chapter 7 bankruptcy attorney will work directly with you to communicate with your Trustee and advocate on your behalf.
+Attorney Fedoroff is an Howell Chapter 7 bankruptcy attorney will work directly with you to communicate with your Trustee and advocate on your behalf.

 After the First Meeting of Creditors is conducted, there is a deadline set for creditors and any other interested parties to object to your bankruptcy discharge.
 This discharge is the order from the Bankruptcy Court that absolves you of any legal obligation to pay your qualifying debts – a key benefit of filing.
 That deadline is typically set for 60 days after the meeting.

 If a creditor has reason to believe that you have engaged in any wrongdoing (such as fraud, misrepresentation, or another deceptive practice), it must file a complaint to deny you your discharge within the court-set deadline.
 Once that deadline passes, creditors lose their right to file these types of complaints against you or pursue repayment for discharged debts.
 This 60-day window is required by United States bankruptcy laws, though no creditors end up objecting in the majority of Chapter 7 cases.